saramic/the-d-team/README.md

   - [ ] What does it represent?
   - [ ] what do the fields mean?

+    **column meanings added for transactions files, there are some questions to be asked during hackday 2**

   - [ ] how do the fields vary?
   - [ ] what is the value we can deliver and to whom?

+    * **Government**
+      + information about how NHS subsidizing policies shape medication consumption
+      + interactive geospatial visualization and summary of medical spendings and seasonal patterns
+      + disease trends
+      + epidemic signals (daily data would give them even better predictive power)
+      + drug oversuse
+    * **Pharmacies**
+      + how to predict the future consumption and stock properly, including data from NHS and seasonal trends
+    * **Chain stores**
+      + regions with high spending, finding good places for expanding business

 ## Questions and Answers